OUSSAMA-ELKHSOUI99/2-Token-Authentication-Mobile-Apps/README.md

 these are the architectural patterns that make the app scaleable and secure:

 ## Feature-First Clean Architecture:
-Separating your code by feature (e.g., auth, profile) rather than strictly by layer.
-Inside each feature, you separate the Domain (rules/entities), Data (network/storage), and Presentation (UI/State).
+Separating the code by feature (ex: auth, profile) rather than strictly by layer.
+Inside each feature, we separate the Domain (rules/entities), Data (network/storage), and Presentation (UI/State).

 ## Dependency Injection (DI):
-The practice of passing tools (like a Database or API client) into your classes rather than creating them inside the class.
+The practice of passing tools (like a Database or API client) into the classes rather than creating them inside the class.
 We used Riverpod to handle this completely.

 ## The Token Pair (OAuth 2.0 Pattern):